Harvard-CS145/cs145-21-project0/README.md

 You are expected to submit the following files.
 Please make sure all files are in the root of your git branch.
 - `topology/p4app_circle.json`.
 This file describes the topology you build.
 - `controller/controller_circle.py`.
 This file contains how you insert forwarding rules into P4 switches.
-- `report/report.txt`.
-Please write the description of your work in `report/report.txt` file (the `report` directory locates at the root directory of project 0).
+- `report/report.md`.
+Please write the description of your work in `report/report.md` file (the `report` directory locates at the root directory of project 0).
 The description includes:
 	- How do you write forwarding rules in the `controller/controller_circle.py` file, and why do those rules work to enable communications between each pair of hosts.
 	- After running the applications, you can get the evaluation results.
 Please run both applications on all hosts, i.e., on host `h1-h3`.
 You will get average log(latency) of memcached requests, and average log(throughput) of iperf.
 Write these evaluation results in this file.

 You are expected to use Github Classroom to submit your project.
 After completing a file, e.g., the `topology/p4app_circle.json` file, you can submit this file by using the following commands:
 ```
-$ git add topology/p4app_circle.json
-$ git commit -m "COMMIT MESSAGE" # please use a reasonable commit message, especially if you are submitting code
+$ git commit topology/p4app_circle.json -m "COMMIT MESSAGE" # please use a reasonable commit message, especially if you are submitting code
 $ git push origin master # push the code to the remote github repository
 ```
-**Please write your name in `name.txt` and commit&push it.**

 ### Grading
 The total grade for project 0 is 100 as follows:
 - *40*: Pass the first three tests: topology tests
 - *40*: Pass the fourth test: connectivity test
-- *20*: for `report/report.txt` file.
+- *20*: for `report/report.md` file.
 - *10*: Extra credit
 - *deductions based on late policies*.